mayankjain281/Excel_Stocks_Analysis/README.md

 # Excel_Stocks_Analysis
-Concept used: Google Sheets, Real-time data tracking, Cloud saving and sharing, SPARKLINE fuction to create a chart in cell
+Concept used: Google Sheets, Real-time data tracking, Cloud saving and sharing, SPARKLINE fuction to create chart within a cell

 # Link to see the Google sheet -